 A '1' written to this bit will initiate a reset of the PHY.
 The bit is self-clearing, and the PHY will return a '1' on reads to this bit until the reset is completed.
 Write transactions to this register may be ignored while the PHY is processing the reset.
 All PHY registers will be driven to their default states after a reset.
-The internal PHY is ready for normal operation 50 mS after the RST bit is set.
-Software driver requires to wait for 50mS after setting the RST bit to high to access the internal PHY again.
+The internal PHY is guaranteed to be ready for normal operation 50 mS after the RST bit is set.
+The software driver must wait for 50mS after setting the RST bit high to access the internal PHY again.

-9.1.2 LPBK - Loopback
+LPBK - Loopback